-University of Gastronomic Sciences buildings belong to a stunning UNESCO site, Savoy royal residencies, making it a dream school for chefs, food aficionados, and a perfect stop for tourists.
+University of Gastronomic Sciences buildings belong to a stunning UNESCO site, Savoy royal residences, making it a dream school for chefs, food aficionados, and a perfect stop for tourists.

 Cheese and Salone del Gusto

 The Slow Food Movement has given birth to Cheese, an event where artisanal cheeses attract hundreds of thousands of visitors every year.
-Slow Food also organizes in Turin the most important gastronomic event on earth: Terra Madre Salone del Gusto.
+Slow Food also organizes the most important gastronomic event on earth: Terra Madre Salone del Gusto in Turin.

 In Piedmont, good food means good farming.

-With a picturesque vista, a perfect landscape for biking, and artisanal food, what's not to love about Piedmont?
+With picturesque vistas, a perfect landscape for biking, and artisanal food, what's not to love about Piedmont?